koendv/arm_can_tool/doc/DEVELOPER.md

 One GPIO register write updates all 8 pins.

-This pinout also allows SWD bit-banging using DMA to GPIO.
+This pinout also allows SWD/JTAG bit-banging using timer-triggered DMA to GPIO ([ST AN4666](https://www.st.com/resource/en/application_note/an4666-parallel-synchronous-transmission-using-gpio-and-dma-stmicroelectronics.pdf), [Artery AN0103](https://www.arterytek.com/download/APNOTE/AN0103_AT32F435_437_DMA_Application_Note_EN_V2.0.1.pdf)).

 ---